Last Updated on April 17, 2021 by Marie Bautista

-- The deadline for filing of Annual Income Tax Returns for Taxable Year ending December 31, 2020 and payment of taxes due thereon IS NOT EXTENDED.
-Thus, the deadline remains to be on APRIL 15, 2021.
+- The Deadline for filing of Annual Income Tax Returns (AITR) for Calendar Year (CY) 2020 Is still on April 15, 2021.

 - Filing of returns as well as payment of taxes due thereon falling WITHIN THE PERIOD FROM MARCH 22, 2021 TO APRIL 30,2021 MAY BE MADE ANYWHERE, even outside the jurisdiction of the Revenue District Office where they are registered.
 (Note: Before this Circular, as 25% surcharge for wrong venue is imposed on taxes filed outside the jurisdiction of the revenue district office where they are registered.)

 - Taxpayers who are not mandated to use the eFPS and eBlRForms System are encouraged to electonically file their returns through the eBIR Forms Facility and pay the corresponding taxes due thereon through any ePayment channels.

 Are you self-employed or a mixed income earner?
 Watch the Bureau of Internal Revenue’s Webinar on how to file your Annual Income Tax Return for Self-Employed Taxpayers and Mixed Income Earners.